emeargt/nes-cnrom/README.md

 The board matches the dimensions of the original and will idealy fit in standard or reproduction shells.
 A list of parts to populate the board can be found in the bom directory.

+## Memory Support
+v02 was designed to support the SST39SF0x0A series of 32 DIP flash chips.
+However, the AT27CxxxR series of 28 DIP EPROMs have a very similar pinout and should work on the board by mapping pin 1 of the EPROM to pin 3 of the 32 DIP footprint.
+Other 28 DIP memory chips may work as well, but their pinouts should be compared to that of the SST39SF0x0A to be certain.

 ## Schematic
 <img src="images/NES-CN-ROM-256-05_sch.svg">